Use these 7 tips to Remain Calm Instead

 1. Give yourself a break.

-When engaging with a stressed-out individual close to you, it can be useful to limit the amount of time you spend with that person.
-If a time limit isn’t practical, make sure to schedule breaks periodically in order to interrupt the stress cycle.
+It can be useful to limit the amount of time you spend engaging with a stressed-out person close to you.
+If a time limit isn’t practical, schedule breaks to interrupt the stress cycle.

 If caring for a family member, for example, make sure to set aside time throughout the week for yourself.
-Try spending time with someone whose attitude is uplifting.
+You can also try spending time with someone whose attitude is uplifting.

 2. Exercise compassion.

-The key here is to mindfully listen and provide accurate reflection back to your friend, rather than take on their emotional burden.
+The key is to mindfully listen and provide accurate reflection back to your friend, without taking on their emotional burden.
 Remind yourself that it is their grief or worry – not yours.
-You are there to support them with your loving presence, which is not achieved by imagining yourself in their situation or trying to process their emotions as if they were your own.
+You are there to support them with your loving presence, which is not achieved by imagining yourself in their situation.
 Remind yourself that your role is to witness their emotions as neutrally and objectively as you can.

 3. Make Calming Down Your First Priority.

-When you’re interacting with stressed-out people, whether it’s your team on a hectic Monday morning, or coming home to find your partner in crisis, make a point to calm down first to ensure you’re balanced before trying to address whatever is happening.
+Whether it’s your team on a hectic Monday morning, or you come home to find your partner in crisis, make a point to calm down first.
+When interacting with stressed-out people, ensure you’re balanced before trying to address whatever is happening.
 Check in with your body throughout the interaction.
 Are you breathing?
 Are you noticing your muscular tension and using your breath to release it?
 Intentional breathing reduces your brain’s stress response and helps you think more clearly and rationally.

 4. Give yourself permission to NOT respond.

 As I like to say (and often remind myself): don’t interact with what is toxic.
-If someone directs their stress into a rant aimed at you, for example, do your best to stay calm.
+For example, if someone directs their stress into a rant aimed at you, do your best to stay calm.
 You are under no obligation to respond to anything they are saying.

 5. Slow down.